stelzinga/MF/Management_Framework.md

 Intel or intelligence is the collection of information of military, political, economical, financial, scientific, technological of generally operational or strategic value.
 Intel is composed of two types: Venture Intel and Market Intel.

 #### Venture Intel
-Venture Intel represents any form of Intel generated within the Venture.
+Venture Intelligence or Venture Intel or Internal Intel represents any form of Intel generated within the Venture.
 This goes across all internal aspects of the Profile Tree i.e., everything except for the Environment.
 It thus includes Intel from staff, Groups, Suppliers and Management and of course the Business Functions.

 #### Market Intel
 Market Intelligence or Market Intel is external data generated outside the Venture.
 This data can be used for three purposes: